 If you are looking for a fairer way to summarize a set of data, this median calculator is for you.
 The mean, or average, of a dataset, can be significantly affected by a few extreme values, whereas the median is less sensitive.
 Read on to learn how to find the median, how to find the median of a set of numbers using the median formulas, and what the median symbols used in statistics books mean.

 It is similar to the average (or mean) value.
-However, if you have a dataset with a few values that are extremely large or small compared to the rest, the median is a better measure of the "typical" value.
+However, if you have a dataset with a few extremely large or small values compared to the rest, the median is a better measure of the "typical" value.

 There is no standard median symbol, but some commonly used ones are x᷉, μ1/2, and M.